bmeviauac01/softwarelab1/docs/en/Lab-PowerBI/index.md

 1. Drag the _SalesTerritory_/_Country_ column to the filters section.
 Now we can filter by country as needed.

 1. Hide the sales price filter.
-To do this, click the small eye icon inside the _Sum of Extended Amount_ filter.
+To do this, click the small eye icon inside the _Sum of Sales Amount_ filter.
 Although the filter will still be visible to us, it will no longer appear as such in the published report.

     ![Hide filter](../images/powerbi/pb-1streport-hidefilter.png)